Accessible Pedestrian Signals

-As part of the Accessible Ontarians with Disabilities Act (AODA), all new signalized intersections are outfitted with Accessible Pedestrian Pushbuttons (APS).
+As part of the Accessible Ontarians with Disabilities Act (AODA), all new signalized intersections in Hamilton will be outfitted with Accessible Pedestrian Pushbuttons (APS).

 Two audible tones are used to indicate the direction of travel for the pedestrian: